elugens/hello-javascript/docs/browser-related-questions/browser-document/attributes-properties.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, there are several JavaScript methods that are used to access non-standard HTML attributes including hasAttribute, getAttribute, setAttribute, and removeAttribute.
-These methods operate exactly with what is written in HTML.
-Also one can read all attributes using elem.attributes: a collection of objects that belong to a built-in Attr class, with name and value properties.
+  <div><strong>Interview Response:</strong> Yes, various JavaScript methods, such as hasAttribute, getAttribute, setAttribute, and removeAttribute, are used to access non-standard HTML attributes.
+These approaches work with precisely what is written in HTML.
+Additionally, elem.attributes may be used to read all attributes: a collection of objects that belong to the built-in Attr class, containing name and value properties.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />